onera/Cassiopee/Geom/doc/source/Geom.rst

     Return the curvilinear abscissa of a curve a (scalar in range [0.,1.]).

+    Exists also as in place version (_getCurvilinearAbcissa) that modifies a and returns None.

     :param a: 1D mesh
     :type a: [array, list of arrays] or [pyTree, base, zone, list of zones]
     :return: the curvilinear abscissa named 's' as an array or as a flow solution at nodes.